What does it mean when OTTO is "enabled"?

 Deploys a batch of selected fixes across multiple pages

-May take a few minutes to fully propagate, depending on:
+May take a few minutes to propagate, depending on:

 The number of fixes